 An associate degree student must have completed at least 30 credit hours at Mansfield University prior to the final semester to receive honors recognition at commencement.
 A cumulative GPA of 3.5 or higher is required for this recognition.

 Complete Degree/Program Requirements Off Campus

 All first baccalaureate degree students must complete at least 30 of their last 60 credits from Mansfield University.
 All first associate degree students must complete at least 15 of their last 30 credits from Mansfield University.
 Undergraduate matriculated degree-seeking students who wish to complete their degree/program requirement(s) at another regionally accredited institution will be required to secure prior approval by petitioning the Dean.
 The process will also require completion of the Transfer Credit Form.
-The Undergraduate Petition and Transfer Credit Form are available on the Student Registration and Financial Services Department website at Academic Forms.
+The Undergraduate Petition and Transfer Credit Form are available on the Registrar’s Office website at Academic Forms.
 To attend another PASSHE university, please refer to the Visiting Student policy.
 To attend a college or university outside the United States, students should refer to the Study Abroad and International Exchanges Policy.
 For additional residency credit completion requirements, please refer to the Maximum Hours Accepted in Transfer policy.

 For active-duty service members, the academic residency requirements will not exceed 25 percent of the undergraduate degree program.
 If the undergraduate degree is available 100 percent online, the academic requirements will not exceed 30 percent of the undergraduate degree program.
 With the exception of specific course areas such as majors, the academic residency requirements for active-duty service members will not include a “final year” or “final semester” requirement.